Nitrux/kboot/README.md

 The Kernel Boot (`kboot`) utility uses [kexec](https://en.wikipedia.org/wiki/Kexec) and is designed for [Nitrux OS](https://nxos.org/) to provide a solution to make it friendlier to load other Linux kernels on the fly.

-> _⚠️ Important: `kboot` is intended to work exclusively in Nitrux OS, and using this utility in other distributions is not supported at all.
+> _⚠️ Important: `kboot` is intended to work exclusively in Nitrux OS, and using this utility in other distributions is not supported.
 Please do not open issues regarding this use case; they will be closed._

 # Overview

-`kboot` is designed for a particular purpose, make it friendlier to allow for a faster transition from the currently running kernel to a new kernel, avoiding the time-consuming hardware initialization and bootloader stages.
+`kboot` is designed for a particular purpose, making it friendlier to allow a faster transition from the currently running kernel to a new kernel, avoiding the time-consuming hardware initialization and bootloader stages.
 It performs the following steps:

 1. Reads the settings in the specified configuration file.
 2. Then, uses `kexec` to load the selected kernel using the parameters from the configuration file.